PLangHQ/plang/Documentation/Install.md

 To install Plang on MacOS, the steps are similar to Linux:

-1. Go to [https://github.com/PLangHQ/plang/releases](https://github.com/PLangHQ/plang/releases) and download the latest release zip file for MacOS.
+1. Go to [https://github.com/PLangHQ/plang/releases](https://github.com/PLangHQ/plang/releases) and download the latest release zip file for MacOS, plang-osx.zip
 2. Unzip the file to a location such as `/usr/local/plang/`.

 ### Adding Plang to PATH